infusioninfotech/VSLastPhoto/README.md

 ============

-VSLastPhoto is a simple library that you can use to get the last photo from the Camera Roll.
+VSLastPhoto is a simple wrapper class that you can use to get the last photo from the Camera Roll.

 Installation